isabellarmonteiro/Bangladesh/docs/fish/01_fish_outline.md

 #### Aquaculture Statistics from the BIHS (2018-2019)
-In the third wave of the BIHS, 40% of all households engaged in aquaculture, either through their own pond or through shared ponds.
+In the third wave of the BIHS, 40% of all households engaged in aquaculture.

 | Fish type | % Households | Number of Households |
 |:-------------|:------------------| :------------------|